update CHANGES

 and EdDSA

-through separate classes, the
+through separate classes, the header is

-actually, the header is only inspected after verifying the signature;crit
+the header is only inspected after verifying the signature;crit

 header key it will be